parthshingari28/100DaysOfCode/README.md

 ## Day 87 : Oct 30, 2021

 **Today's progress**: learned about entity relationship diagrams and started working on SQL case study #1 by DataWithDanny.

+## Day 88 : Oct 31, 2021

+**Today's progress**: revised about joins, group by and having clause concepts in SQL.